AttackForge/afe-ssapi-events-go-client/README.md

 ## Overview

-This document will help you to get started with using the Self-Service Events API and a NodeJS client.
+This document will help you to get started with using the Self-Service Events API and a Go client.

 You can use the Self-Service Events API to: